 - In Detective Conan, Conan, Ai and their friends step in a kidnapping case that has two of these.
 One is the victim's mother, who forces her son to endlessly practice on the piano.
 The other is the father of the kid's rival, who wanted his daughter to win so badly that he kidnapped and planned to kill the boy so he wouldn't interfere in the daughter's career, then realises how fucked up that is and tries to go the Bath Suicide way.
 Thankfully the children rescue him, the boy is released, his mother apologises to him, and the little "rivals" become friends.

 - Henri Claytor's father from Future GPX Cyber Formula was a former racer who trained his son to be one and wants him to be the youngest champion in Cyber Formula.
 When that didn't happen and Hayato Kazami got that title before him, his father becomes an alcoholic, calls him names and ignores him, which leads Henri to hate Hayato for taking what he thinks was his.
-After some lecturing from Hayato and Osamu, he starts realizing what he has become due to his father's training and starts seeing Hayato as the father he wishes he would have.
+After some lecturing from Osamu and then Hayato, he starts realizing what he has become due to his father's training and starts seeing Hayato as the father he wishes he had.

 - The original Silk Spectre from Watchmen coached her daughter to take up her profession.